 The game ends when all the pictures have been frozen.

 -The winner is the player with the most pictures frozen.

-The second activity is a Spin & Graph activity.
-By laminating this page it can be used over and over.
-To use have your child spin the spinner and mark a space on the graph to show what was spun.
+Spin the spinner and mark a space on the graph to show which picture the spinner landed on.
 Continue until one of the columns reaches the top.

 Just wipe the board clear to start a new round.